jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/labinfo/udf.rst

 ..
 NOTE:: We recommend that students open this lab guide on their Jumphost using the Chrome web browser.
-The browser is configured to open the lab guide as it's start page.
+The browser is configured to open the lab guide as its start page.

 .. preserving for future use